exercism/v3/languages/go/exercises/concept/structs/.docs/after.md

 In Go, a `struct` is a sequence of named elements called _fields_, each field having a name and type.
 The name of a field must be unique within the struct. `Structs` can be compared with the _class_ in the Object Oriented Programming paradigm.

-You create a new struct by using the `struct` keyword and explicty define the name and type of the fields as shown un the example below.
+You create a new struct by using the `struct` keyword and explicty define the name and type of the fields as shown in the example below.
 An `empty struct` is a struct with all fields set to their own zero values.

 ```go
 type StructName struct{